US: Undergraduate degrees take 4 years.

 Applicants to world-class US universities were also advised to concentrate on academics.
 Alongside, however, they were expected to demonstrate their commitment to extra-curricular activities, such as sports, voluntary service, and student clubs or student government, as well as good citizenship.

-Written by Richard W. J. Michaelis, D.Phil, (Oxon) Executive Director, Oxbridge Academic Programs
+Written by Dr. Richard W. J. Michaelis, D.Phil, (Oxon) Executive Director, Oxbridge Academic Programs